Glenn Thomas (American football)

-Glenn Thomas (born September 12, 1977) is an American football coach who most recently was the offensive coordinator and quarterbacks coach at Arizona State University.
-He was previously the offensive coordinator and quarterbacks coach at the University of Nevada, Las Vegas.
+Glenn Thomas (born September 12, 1977) is an American football coach who is the co-offensive coordinator and quarterbacks coach for the Nebraska Cornhuskers.
+He was previously an offensive assistant coach at the Pittsburgh Steelers.

 Personal life and education

 A native of Eastland, Texas, Thomas attended Eastland High School before attending Texas Tech University.
 He graduated from Texas Tech in 1998 with a degree in Exercise and Sports Science, and earned a master's degree from Midwestern State University in education in 2004.
 He and his wife Felicia have two children, Hayden and Dylan.

 Coaching career

 Early coaching career

 Thomas began his coaching career at his alma mater Texas Tech as a student assistant from 1998 to 2001, before becoming a graduate assistant at Midwestern State.
 He worked with the wide receivers during his time as the team's graduate assistant.
 He served one season as the passing game coordinator and quarterbacks coach for the Mustangs before being promoted to offensive coordinator in 2005.